Why It’s ‘Phenomenally Easy’ to Solve the World’s Food Waste Problem

 But people are still going to use supermarkets and buy these products, so how do you change things then?
 You have to shift the system.
 Take the example of the Kenyan beans.
-I first went out there in 2013 by invitation of United Nations Environment Program to organize a meal for world environment ministers in a country with millions of hungry people, with food that would have otherwise been wasted in Kenya.
+I first went out there in 2013 by invitation of United Nations Environment Programme to organise a meal for world environment ministers in a country with millions of hungry people, with food that would have otherwise been wasted in Kenya.
 We found farmers there growing beans for UK and European supermarkets were wasting up to half of the food that they were growing, most of it perfectly good for consumption.

-The pinnacle of that was the most perfect beans, at the end of the line, had 15 to 20 percent chopped off just to fit them into stupid 9-centimeter punnets that supermarkets were asking farmers to use.
+The pinnacle of that was the most perfect beans, at the end of the line, had 15 to 20 percent chopped off just to fit them into stupid 9-centimetre punnets that supermarkets were asking farmers to use.

 We campaigned on that and changed the system.
-Tesco now supplies entire beans because they've realized that consumers prefer it, shelf life is enormously extended because you're cutting into the bean, and we cut food waste overnight by 30 percent.
+Tesco now supplies entire beans because they've realised that consumers prefer it, shelf life is enormously extended because you're cutting into the bean, and we cut food waste overnight by 30 percent.
 That is changing a specific supply chain for a specific number of supermarkets on a specific product.
 But you trigger a challenge to that system.
 You are bringing that system into disrepute which makes supermarkets take a review of all of their systems, and might make customers take their money elsewhere.

 Where does the redistribution of waste food fit in with the solution?
 If you've got surplus food and it's fit for consumption on the one hand and you've got hungry people on the other, it's an obvious solution to put those two together.
-The gleaning network we've set up in the UK and what we've catalyzed in other countries now is about recovering food that's perfectly good and getting it to people who really need it, particularly fresh fruit and vegetables that get wasted on farms.
+The gleaning network we've set up in the UK and what we've catalysed in other countries now is about recovering food that's perfectly good and getting it to people who really need it, particularly fresh fruit and vegetables that get wasted on farms.

 Of course, that's a good thing to do but we need to start that kind of work on the premise that it's not going to solve food waste by itself and it's certainly isn't going to solve food poverty by itself.